schneems/schneems/_posts/2017-06-12-bayes-is-bae.md

 <script async class="speakerdeck-embed" data-id="26015c2545544d9d9d689f17a903bc43" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

-> There's a lot of transitions and video which don't translate to export to PDF, also I have a technique of putting multiple slides of the same content in a row so that I can get different speaker notes without you knowing that i'm flipping slides.
-In sort the slides were meant to be presented, not viewed statically on the web, yet here we are.
+> There's a lot of transitions and video which don't translate to export to PDF, also I have a technique of putting multiple slides of the same content in a row so that I can get different speaker notes without you knowing that I'm flipping slides.
+In short the slides were meant to be presented, not viewed statically on the web, yet here we are.

 ## Transcript